anranLi515/AnranLi.github.io/_pages/about.md

 Work Experience
 ------
 * 2024.07-Present, Postdoctoral Associate, Department of Biomedical Informatics & Data Science, School of Medicine at Yale University
-* 2021.12-2024.06, Research Fellow, College of Computing and Data Science at Nanyang Technological University
+* 2021.12-2024.06, Research Fellow, College of Computing and Data Science at Nanyang Technological University, Singapore
-* 2021.06-2021.12, Postdoctoral Researcher, School of Computer Science and Technology, University of Science and Technology of China
+* 2021.06-2021.12, Postdoc, School of Computer Science and Technology, University of Science and Technology of China
+* 2021.07-2021.12, Visiting Researcher (industry collaboration), Tencent, Shanghai, China

 Recent News